Nail Toxicity after cancer treatment

-Preventative actions hopefully can avoid disruption to the patient’s treatment cycle and ensure their mobility need not be affected by painful nails.
+Preventative actions when it comes to toxicity after cancer treatment hopefully can avoid disruption to the patient’s treatment cycle and ensure their mobility need not be affected by painful nails.
+Reading score = 52

 Here are three types of conditions that can affect the nail: